Phosphorus Compliance – Badger Mill Creek

 The District’s work to find a phosphorus compliance solution for Badger Mill Creek

 Excess phosphorus is harming Wisconsin waters, making water quality standards increasingly restrictive.
 The Wisconsin Department of Natural Resources (WDNR) enforces these standards through the federal Clean Water Act and the state’s Phosphorus Rule, established on December 1, 2010.
 These rules set maximum thresholds for phosphorus in Wisconsin’s surface waters and set procedures through permits designed to help curb the growing issue.
 Due to Phosphorus Rule requirements, Madison Metropolitan Sewerage District spent several years developing a set of compliance options for Badger Mill Creek, one of our discharge streams.
+The District has three goals for the recommended compliance option:

 • Achieve phosphorus compliance standards.